 Take Care of You!

 - Drink water.
-I live in the humid South, so I’m not used to the dry air.
+I live in the humid South, so I’m not used to the dry air in Tucson.
 I usually arrive in Tucson in the evening, and before morning, my lips are chapped.
 If you’re not used to a dry climate (or even if you are, honestly), you’ll need to make an effort to hydrate yourself.
 Whenever you see a water carafe or free bottled water, have some, even if you don’t feel thirsty.
 I’ve always heard that by the time you feel thirst, you’re already dehydrated.
 Drink up!
 Lip balm and hand cream are also nice to have around.
-I have a new humidifier that’s small enough for travel; I’ll probably take it along this year to have in my hotel room.
+I have a mini aromatherapy diffuser/humidifier small enough for travel that’ll be nice to have in my hotel room.